-Reigate School reserves the right not to investigate complaints that have been made three months after the subject of the complaint took place, except in exceptional circumstances.
-What is meant by exceptional circumstances is where new evidence has come to light, where the complaint is of an especially serious nature or where there is reasonable justification for why the Complainant has been unable to raise the complaint before this time.
-In such circumstances, the Headteacher or designated member of staff and/or the Chair of Governors will review the situation and decide whether or not to enact the Complaints Procedure, informing the Chair of Governors of the decision (if not involved in the review).
+Reigate School reserves the right not to investigate complaints that have been made more than three months after the subject of the complaint took place, except in exceptional circumstances.
+Examples of exceptional circumstances include where new evidence has come to light, where the complaint is of an especially serious nature or where there is reasonable justification for why the Complainant has been unable to raise the complaint within the three-month window.
+In such circumstances, the Headteacher or designated member of staff and /or the Chair of Governors will review the situation and decide whether or not to enact the Complaints Procedure, informing the Chair of Governors of the decision (if not involved in the review).